list.files(system.file("doc/rawdata", package = "hyperSpec"), pattern = "flu[1-6][.]txt")

 4 Linear Calibration

-As R is developed for the purpose of statistical analysis, tools for a least squares calibration model are readily available.
+As R is developed for statistical analysis, tools for a least squares calibration model are readily available.

 The original spectra range from 405 to 495 nm.
 However, the intensities at 450 nm are perfect for a univariate calibration.
-Plotting them over the concentration is done by:
+Plotting them against the concentration can be done as follows:

 plot_c(flu[, , 450])